Void-Individual/The_Maze/Attempt_7/README.md

 ## Changes made in this attempt
-- Increased the map grid from 8x8 to 10x10
 - Smoothened out the movement.
-Tou can now move in several directions, rotating while moving without any delays or interruptions.
+You can now move in several directions, rotating while moving without any delays or interruptions.
 (Repurposing the movement functions and tweaking SDL2's default config was a little coplicated but I tweaked it to fit what I wanted)
 - Tried to implement time based movement to ensure game speed consistency across devices of varying hardware.
 I might not have gotten my math right though.
 - Handled collision to prevent player from moving forward snd backwards through walls.
 - Desingned the 3d field to be drawn pixel by pixel instead of line by line.
 This have made the program much slower.
+- Added textures of different kinds to the walls
+- Created an alternate set render colour function to match the values from my texture mapping.
+- Added a shade to adjacent walls to enhance edges.
+- Added colours to the different kinds of textures.
+- Added walls and windows.
+- Configured the walls to open when "o" is pressed while standing in front of it.
+- After crossing the door, configured it to automatically close.
+- Added textures to the walls and roof, but it isnt reflecting properly due to an error in my math.